 Text Safe Zone

-Keeping all text within the safe zone is important to make sure no important content is cut off during the trimming process.
+Make sure to keep all of the text within the safe zone.
+This will guarantee that no important information or words are cut off during the trimming process.

-INK-FREE AREA Anything in this area will not be printed to leave room for the postage and address information.
+Anything you add to this area will not be printed - so please be careful when creating your design!
+This is to leave room for the required postage and address information.

-NOTE: Please ensure that the files uploaded are less than 10MB in size.
-If either side of your design is too large then that could impact printability.
+Lastly, please make sure that the files you upload to the app are less than 10MB in size.
+If either side of your design is too large that could impact printability.